mcumpl/react-lightweight-tooltip/README.md

 * Its content can be composed of elements (links, images etc.)
 * Works well on mobile devices by default (is responsive)

-And I couldn't find any, So I decided to write one.
+And I couldn't find any, so I decided to write one.

 ## Basic Usage